sjmikler/pytorch-symbolic/docs/quick_start.md

 ## Features

-* Keras-like Functional API
+* Counterpart of Keras Functional API
 * No overhead during execution
 * Supports advanced stuff:
 	* Reusing layers
 	* Shared layers
 	* Multiple inputs and outputs
-	* Custom, user-defined modules
+	* Custom, user-defined modules and functions

 ## Introduction

-To create a linear classificator without hidden layers, you can write the following:
+To create a linear classifier without hidden layers, you can write the following:

 ```python
 from torch import nn